 At the Commission meeting of July 14, 2005, the Commission reviewed the City of San Diego's proposed LCP Amendment #2-04B, which consisted of the Sunset Cliffs Natural Park Master Plan, and its incorporation into the certified Peninsula LUP segment.
 In its action on LCPA #2-04B, the Commission approved the master plan/land use plan amendment as submitted.
 Staff had recommended approval with nine suggested modifications.
 At the public hearing, it was stated that any further delays to the planning process associated with the suggested modifications could jeopardize implementation of the Master Plan.
-The determination was made by Commission staff that the concern regarding delays to implementation of the plan and construction of the Coastal Trail was much greater than the need for the staff suggested modifications, which were primarily clarifications to policies the City had included in the Master Plan.
-In most cases, staff's suggested language simply emphasized the need to preserve public views, public parking and informal access to the Park in carrying out the policies.
-Therefore, staff reassessed the recommended suggested modifications and determined that they provided clarification and strengthened the plan policies without resulting in any provisions that were different than or in conflict with the proposed plan policies.
+The determination was made by Commission staff that the concern regarding delays to implementation of the plan and construction of the Coastal Trail were greater than the need for the staff suggested modifications, which were primarily clarifications to policies the City had included in the Master Plan.

+At the hearing, staff reassessed the recommended suggested modifications and determined they provided clarification and strengthened the plan policies without resulting in any provisions that were different than or in conflict with the proposed plan policies.
 The City staff assured the Commission they were in agreement with the suggested modifications and they would incorporate these recommendations into the implementation of the Master Plan and future permitting process even if the suggested modifications recommended by Commission staff were not made a condition of certification.
 Therefore, Commission staff changed its recommendation to approval as submitted.
-The Commission then asked the City to assure that the removal of any parking from the Upper Parking Lot of Sunset Cliffs Natural Park would not be considered unless all alternatives are addressed and that equal or better public access and public views are first provided and that public access would not be reduced in the linear park (along Sunset Cliffs Boulevard) through the removal of parking.
-Lastly, the Commission emphasized the timeliness of implementation of the Sunset Cliffs Natural Park Master Plan, the removal of the ball park from the Sunset Cliffs Natural Park and the completion of the Coastal Trail, which is a high priority.
-The

-City agreed to all of these points and indicated they would be implementing the drainage and erosion study immediately and that the plan recommendations would soon be underway.
+The Commission then asked the City to assure that the removal of any parking from the Upper Parking Lot of Sunset Cliffs Natural Park would not be considered unless alternatives are addressed that provide equal or better daytime viewing and park access; also that public access would not be reduced in the linear park (along Sunset Cliffs Boulevard) through the removal of parking, unless public safety is at risk.
+Lastly, the Commission emphasized the timeliness of implementation of the Sunset Cliffs Natural Park Master Plan, the removal of the ballpark from the Sunset Cliffs Natural Park and the completion of the Coastal Trail, which is a high priority.
+The City staff agreed to all of these points and indicated they would be initiating the drainage and erosion study immediately and that the plan recommendations would follow.